willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 ---

-## More resources available to you
+## Technical and deployment resources available to you

 - Organizations with a minimum number of Copilot licenses are eligible for a Microsoft coinvestment in deployment and adoption through eligible Microsoft Partners.